onecommons/unfurl/docs/runtime.rst

 Because credentials likely are specific to the user or machine running Unfurl you can define them with the ``localhost`` ensemble in `.unfurl_home` and by default they will be imported into the current ensemble.
 This can be explicitly specified when importing an external ensemble using the `connections` key as described in the `external ensembles` section.

-As described in the `getting_started_guide`, the ``localhost`` ensemble provides several connection relationship templates for connecting to the the most common cloud providers.
+As described in `Getting Started`, the ``localhost`` ensemble provides several connection relationship templates for connecting to the the most common cloud providers.

 When Unfurl executes an operation it looks for relationship templates between the `OPERATION_HOST` and the node that the operation is targeting, including any connection relationship templates that apply.
 If those templates contain any environment variables they will be set otherwise they can be accessed through to variables: